bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

   			(6 + 2) + (7 + 1) + (10 + 9 + 0) + (9 + 0) + (8 + 2 + 1)
       end

-      it "should return the score for a game that includes a strike and a spare" do game = Game.new
+      it "return the score for a game that includes a strike and a spare" do game = Game.new
         game.roll(6)
         game.roll(2)